thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/Home Page/kendo-saleshub-filtering-orders-server-side.md

         }
     };

-If you remember how we [setup the Customer treeview](kendo-saleshub-customer-treeview) we specified a `select` event handler for it.
+If you remember how we [setup the Customer TreeView](kendo-saleshub-customer-TreeView) we specified a `select` event handler for it.
 This is where we declare that event handler (`window.SalesHub.CustomerTreeView_Select`).

     window.SalesHub.CustomerTreeView_Select = function (e) {